 Yes, the atmosphere strongly relies on us, Mamas.
 This is an idea that struck me as I read a Parent’s Review article by M.F.
 Jerrold:

-Creating a positive home atmosphere has more to do with who we are than what we do.
+Creating a peaceful atmosphere at home has more to do with who we are than what we do.

 If we want to teach our children to love Jesus, we fill our homes with hymns and prayer and Bible reading time.
 To teach children generosity, we drop change in the bucket and give without hesitation.
 For children to learn gentleness, we need to watch our tone and our reactions in situations that aren’t ideal.
 This learning atmosphere is created by how we go about our real lives, day in and day out.